-Example 2: Preventing users from modifying alert configurations A deny policy must be used together with other policies.
-If the policies assigned to a user contain both Allow and Deny actions, the Deny action
+• Example 2: Preventing users from modifying alert configurations A deny policy must be used together with other policies.
+If the policies

 The following method can be used to create a custom policy to disallow users who have the SecMaster FullAccess policy assigned to modify alert configurations.
 Assign both SecMaster FullAccess and the custom policies to the group to which the user belongs.
 Then the user can perform all operations except modifying alert configurations on SecMaster.
 The following is an example of a deny policy: